reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 ### Message routing procedure

 This section tries to summarize all the descriptions of the individual MN components from above and describe the basic messaging handling and routing procedures inside a MN.
 It uses a pseudo-code like format to describe the order of the operational steps.

+*to be reviewed. we should separate routing of hyperty messages from management messages.
+See msg node topologies at the beginning*

 Several checks must be applied: